Student car insurance

 Why is student car insurance so expensive?

 In simple terms, car insurance is more expensive for students as they are considered a higher risk than older drivers.
-This is due to a number of factors, including a lack of driving experience and the likelihood that you’ll be involved in an accident.
+This is due to factors like lack of driving experience and the likelihood that you’ll be involved in an accident.
 UK figures show that almost a quarter (23%) of 18-24 year olds crash within two years of passing their driving test.

 As most universities are found in cities or other busy urban areas, student drivers are also at more risk of having their car stolen or damaged, which also contributes to higher insurance premiums.